U.S. Hot Air Balloon Festivals Are Reaching New Heights This Fall

 Albuquerque, New Mexico

-The mother of balloon festivals, Albuquerque is the oldest and the largest of the bunch.
-And we mean largest—they recently re-claimed the Guinness World Record, for a single launch of 524 balloons, in 2019.
-Spanning nine days with events like a chainsaw carving exhibition, skydiving, balloon glows and mass ascensions, the most popular event is the Special Shape Rodeo, where you’ll see everything from Yoda to a goldfish with a monocle soaring above the Rio Grande Valley.
-Near the launch site is the Balloon Museum, detailing the history of hot air balloon flight from 1783 with specific focus on ballooning in Albuquerque, and where those in the know can find an outdoor platform for premium views of the balloon launches, above the crowds.
+As the oldest and largest of the bunch, in its 51st year, Albuquerque is the mother of balloon festivals.
+And we mean largest—they recently re-claimed the Guinness World Record for a single launch of 524 balloons in 2019.
+Spanning nine days of chainsaw carving exhibitions, skydiving, balloon glows, and mass ascensions, this year it also coincides with an annular solar eclipse and its “ring of fire,” with NASA on premises giving out eclipse glasses.
+Then get ready for the Special Shape Rodeo, where you’ll see everything from Yoda to a goldfish with a monocle soaring above the Rio Grande Valley.
+Near the launch site is the Balloon Museum, detailing the history of hot air balloon flight from 1783 with specific focus on ballooning in Albuquerque.